OscarAzeem/Courses_Info/pl_sql_udemy_info.md

     * By trapping it with a handler
     * By propagating it to the calling environment
 * In contrast with the usual PL/SQL program it doesn't end ebruptly, when the exception is raised, the control shifts to the exception section and all the statements in the exception section are executed.
 The PL/SQL block terminates with normal, successful completion.
+* When dealing with exceptions, the 'others' STATEMENT should be declared at the end of EXCEPTION block.

 ## EXCEPTION TYPES
 1. Predefined Oracle server error: